vikaskumareinstein/ATTinyCore/avr/extras/Ref_ChangePWMFreq.md

 * When full control of the timer is taken the additional functionality might include (briefly - these features are beyond the scope of this document):
   * Periodic interrupts with CTC (Clear Timer on Compare match)
   * Arbitrary TOP values, sometimes without the loss of an output, other times only at the cost of an output channel.
-    * 16-bit timers which have an input capture feature (I belive all of the classic AVR "standard" timer1s plus higher timers that are a copy of the standard timer1) have a PWM mode where you set the ICR register to the TOP value without losing either of the output compares.
+    * 16-bit timers which have an input capture feature (I believe all of the classic AVR "standard" timer1s plus higher timers that are a copy of the standard timer1) have a PWM mode where you set the ICR register to the TOP value without losing either of the output compares.
     * On 8-bit timers, typically the only option is to set it so output compare channel A sets top, losing a channel.
   * Higher resolution on Timer1, except:
     * On the 43 - it's 8-bit there, copy of timer0.